kohki1234/quotes-api/README.md

+## quotes-api description
-## This app was made for creating API endpoint using NodeJS.
+This app was made for creating API endpoint using NodeJS.
+You can view the all/ individual quotes, delete, post quotes.

 Main URL